 a.
-Costs of professional and consultant services rendered by persons who are members of a particular profession or possess a special skill, and who are not officers or employees of the institution, are allowable, subject to subparagraphs b and c when reasonable in relation to the services rendered and when not contingent upon recovery of the costs from the Federal Government.
-In addition, legal and related services are limited under section J.13.
+Costs of professional and consultant services rendered by persons who are members of a particular profession or possess a special skill, and who are not officers or employees of the institution, are allowable, subject to subparagraphs J.37.b and c of this Appendix when reasonable in relation to the services rendered and when not contingent upon recovery of the costs from the Federal Government.
+In addition, legal and related services are limited under section J.13 of this b.

-b.
 In determining the allowability of costs in a particular case, no single factor or any special combination of factors is necessarily determinative.
 However, the following factors are relevant: